 - Spreading knowledge of a particular problem and the cause;

-While design centers on the outside part of an ebook, layout emphasizes the significance of the inside part.
-Writers should pay attention to the layout of the ebook since it is an essential factor influencing reading experience.
-Basically, these rules should be followed:
+While design centers on the outside part of an ebook, the layout emphasizes the significance of the inside part.
+Writers should pay attention to the layout of the ebook since it is an essential factor influencing the reading experience.
+These rules should be followed:

 - Give your pages wide margins, use large font size, and plenty of space between every line and paragraph;

-- Include a copyright page and “About the Author ” page with calls-to-action.
+- Include a copyright page and an “About the Author ” page with calls to action.